macsanity/Huawei-Matebook-D14-AMD-Ryzen-5-3500U-Ryzentosh/README.md

 2. Copy all the files that start with SSDT and end in `*.aml` inside of Drive `/EFI/OC/ACPI`
 3. Finally, merge `patches_OC.plist` by using the PatchMerge script included with SSDTTime.
 Run it the same way as SSDTTime

-Or you can Follow the guide [here](https://chefkissinc.github.io/guide)
+Or you can Follow the guide [AMD HACKINTOSH GUIDE](https://chefkissinc.github.io/guide)